-Requirements for the Bachelor of Arts degree with a major in Sociology include the following:
+Requirements for the Bachelor of Science degree with a major in Sociology includes the following:

-- 1. Hours Required and General/College Requirements: A minimum of 120 semester hours, of which 42 must be advanced, and fulfillment of degree requirements for the Bachelor of Arts degree.

-- 2. Major Requirements: 39 hours in sociology, of which 30 must be advanced

-- a.
-Sociology Core Curriculum (18 hours): SOCI 1510D, SOCI 3200D, SOCI 3220D, SOCI 3240D, SOCI 3280D, SOCI 4990D.
-Note: Students must receive a "C" or better in sociology core curriculum classes

-- b.
-21 additional hours in sociology

-- Minor Requirements: A minor requires at least 18 hours in a given subject, including 6 hours of advanced work.
+- 1. Hours Required and General/College Requirements: A minimum of 120 semester hours, of which 42 must be advanced, and fulfillment of degree requirements for the Bachelor of Science degree. - 2.
+Major Requirements: Completion of a minimum of 39 hours from Sociology of which 30 must be advanced. - Sociology Core Curriculum (18 hours): SOCI 1510, SOCI 3200, SOCI 3220, SOCI 3240, SOCI 3280, SOCI 4990.
+Students must receive a "C" or better in Sociology core curriculum classes. - 21 additional hours in Sociology - 1.
+Minor Requirements: A minor requires at least 18 hours in a given subject, including 6 hours of advanced work.
 Specific course sequences for a minor are determined by the department offering the minor.
-A minor is not required BUT recommended in Psychology

-- Psychology:

-- PSYC 1630D General Psychology I

-- PSYC 1650D General Psychology II

-- PSYC 2580D Health Psychology

-- PSYC 3480D Adult Development and Aging

-- PSYC 3620D Developmental Psychology

-- PSYC 4610D Abnormal Psychology

-- 4. Electives: 27 hours with a minor or 45 hours without a minor

-- 5. Other Requirements:

-- Students must have a cumulative UNTD grade point average or transfer grade point average of 2.3 to declare sociology as a major

-- Minimum sociology grade point average of 2.5 and a grade point average of 2.0 overall is required for graduation

-- 31 hour residence requirement
+A minor is not required but recommended in Psychology. - 2.
+Electives: 27 hours with a minor or 45 hours without a minor - 3.
+Other Requirements: Students must have a cumulative UNTD grade point average or transfer grade point average of 2.0 to declare sociology as a major.
+Minimum sociology grade point average of 2.5 and a grade point average of 2.0 overall is required for graduation.
+31 hour residence requirement.